Aquapaws Therapists

 Canine Rehabilitation & Hydrotherapist

-Canine Rehabilitation Therapist - University of Tennessee
+Canine Rehabilitation - University of Tennessee USA

-Jo has 2 dogs and horses.
+She is a qualified Riding for Disabled Coach and has ridden and successfully competed with her horses for over 40 years.
+She has 2 dogs and horses.
 She loves trail riding and loves riding her horse at the beach.

 Jo was very fortunate to be able to undertake an extensive internship with Dr John Sherman DVM at VetHab Rehabilitation Office in Raleigh, North Carolina in 2006.
 Dr. John Sherman was a pioneer in veterinary rehabilitation, who unfortunately passed away in 2010.